 Giovanna Fossati Eye Filmmuseum/University of Amsterdam

-Terri Francis | Indiana University
+Terri Francis | University of Miami

-Michael Gillespie | The City University of New York
+Michael Gillespie | City University of New York

-Anne Gourdet-Mares | Fondation Jérôme Seydoux-Pathé
+Anne Gourdet-Marès | Fondation Jérôme Seydoux-Pathé

 Karen Gracy | Kent State University